How to Store Tomatoes for Maximum Freshness: Easy Guide

 By freezing them!
 Here are the most commonly used methods to freeze tomatoes:

-Prepping: Start by prepping the tomatoes by rinsing and drying them with clean kitchen towels—some folks like peeling and deseeding the tomatoes before freezing.
+Prepping: Start by prepping the tomatoes by rinsing and drying them with a clean cloth towel like plaid kitchen towels - some folks like peeling and deseeding the tomatoes before freezing.

 Well, you don’t have to do that unless you absolutely want to.
 It will save you time, and those who swear by it say that it helps with the texture.